jszmajda/blog/code/_posts/2013-01-19-minecraft-mod-with-rubybukkit.md

 minecraft (just type /dig into the client when connected to your server), a 3x3 grid of blocks directly in front of me will turn into air (disappear).
 Makes building tunnels a snap!

+You can see the `onCommand` callback is called for the `/dig` command.

 ![My lazy house](/img/hallways.png)